-We have recently communicated to all our learners who have been affected by the coronavirus postponements what they need to do to transfer their course to a later date.
+We have contacted all of our learners that have been affected by the coronavirus postponements and have explained what they need to do to transfer their course to a later date.
 We have sent this email request on a number of occasions – if you are a current student and you have not received this communication, please contact your Learner Support Tutor and they will assist you further.
 While we have made additional provisions later in the year, course places will be allocated on a first-come-first-served basis and so we urge all of our students to act promptly to avoid disappointment.

 In the event that we do need to make any further announcements, we will update this page first and contact by way of email anyone who is affected by these changes.
 Please could we ask all students to keep a close eye on their emails over the coming weeks.